-Problem Possible Cause Possible Solutions The Built-in Display has bright or dark spots.
+Problem Possible Cause Possible Solutions The display has bright or dark spots.
 If the spots are very tiny and few in number, this is normal for a large LCD display.
 This is normal; do nothing.
 If the spots are numerous or large enough to interfere with your operation needs.
-Display is faulty; contact your support representative.
+The display needs technical diagnosis; contact your support representative.
 The application display uses only a portion of your screen and is surrounded by a dark frame.
-You are running an application that does not support 800 x 600/1024 x 768 pixel resolution display and display compres- sion is enabled.
-Display compression gives a clearer but smaller display for applications that do not support 800 x 600/1024 x 768 pixel resolution.
-You can fill the screen but have less resolution by changing your display compression setting, (See the Video Features submenu, located within the Advanced menu of the BIOS.
-(See BIOS Setup Utility on page 29 for more information) The Display is dark when on battery power.
-The Power Management utility default is set on low brightness to conserve power.
-Press [Fn] + [F7] to increase brightness or double- click on the battery gauge and adjust Power Control under battery settings.
+You are running an application that does not support 800 x 600/1024 x 768 pixel resolution display and display compression is enabled.
+When compensation is disabled, a clearer but smaller display for applications that do not support 800 x 600/1024 x 768 pixel resolution will result.
+You can fill the screen but have less resolution by changing your compensation setting.
+(See the Video Features submenu, located within the Advanced menu of the BIOS.
+See "BIOS Setup Utility" on page 34.
 You have connected an external monitor and it does not display any information.
 Your BIOS setup is not set to enable your external monitor.
 Try toggling the video destination by pressing [Fn] and [F10] together, or check your BIOS setup and enable your external monitor.
 (See the Video Features submenu, located within the Advanced Menu of the BIOS.
-(See BIOS Setup Utility on page 29 for more information) Your external monitor is not properly installed.
+See "BIOS Setup Utility" on page 34.
+Your external monitor is not properly installed.
 Reinstall your device.
-(See External Monitor Port on page 52 for more information) Your operating system soft- ware is not setup with the correct software driver for that device.
+See "External VGA Monitor Port" on page 53.
+Your operating system software is not set up with the correct software driver for that device.
 Check your device and operating system documentation and activate the proper driver.
 You have connected an external monitor and it does not come on.
-Your external monitor is not compatible with your LifeBook notebook.
-See your monitor documentation and the External Monitor Support portions of the Specifications section. ( See Specifications on page 77 for more information ) Miscellaneous Problems An error message is displayed on the screen during the operation of an application.
+Your external monitor may not be compatible with your Tablet PC.
+See your monitor documentation and the External Monitor Support portions of the Specifications section.
+See "Specifications" on page 77.
+Miscellaneous Problems An error message is displayed on the screen during the operation of an application.
 Application software often has its own set of error message displays.
 See your application manual and help displays screens for more information.
 Not all messages are errors some may simply be status.